-You can pay up to 100% of your pensionable pay1 (subject to other deductions made by your employer) into an AVC.
-You may wish to get independent financial advice about taking out an AVC.
+You can pay up to 100% of your pensionable pay (subject to other deductions made by your employer) into an AVC.
+Pensionable pay is the pay on which you normally pay pension contributions, typically it includes salary, wages and other payments, with some exceptions.

 If you are interested in paying AVCs, you should contact your pension fund for further information.
+You may wish to get independent financial advice about starting an AVC.